dell/csm-docs/content/docs/csidriver/features/powerflex.md

 Starting from CSM 1.12.0, the CSI PowerFlex driver supports configuring NFS independent of SDC.
 This separation is helpful in scenarios where an SDC is not available in the cluster or additional network interfaces do not need to be deployed.

-To enable this feature you need to disable the automatic `sdc` deployment from the values file and provide the interface names mapping for each of the nodes that are being used.
+To disable SDC deployment, update the values file and provide the interface names mapping for each of the nodes that are being used.

+**Helm**
 ```
 node:
   ...